What Is a Colonoscopy?

 It's quick

-The procedure itself usually takes 20 to 30 minutes.
-With preparation and recovery time, plan to be at the clinic for 2 to 3 hours total.
+The procedure takes about 20 to 30 minutes.
+Plan to be at the clinic for 2 to 3 hours total.

 You'll be comfortable

-You'll receive sedation through an IV so you'll be relaxed or asleep during the procedure.
+You get sleep medicine (sedation) through an IV.
+You will be relaxed or asleep.
 Most people don't remember it at all.

-Colonoscopy is the most thorough way to examine the colon.
-It's the only screening test that can both find and remove polyps in the same session.
+A colonoscopy is the best way to check your colon.
+It can find and remove growths (polyps) in the same visit.

 It saves lives